cns-iu/AICoEvolution/README.md

 -	*ForceAtlas2* was used to layout the Co-Author Network figure
 -	*GeoLayout* was used to create 1) the Co-Author network overlaid on US map with mercator basemap and the Temporal Convergence figure using x-y coordinates to display nodes.

+Data processing is describe in Workflow CRANE (see Appendix folder).

 ## Burst Detection